 A drone is simply an unmanned, remote-controlled aircraft.

 So why invest in a camera drone?
-You probably have lots of equipment that is higher up on the wish list than a small flying robot, but there are actually good reasons to save for it as well.
+You probably have lots of equipment that is higher up on the wish list than a small flying robot, but there are actually good reasons to get one as well.

 New perspectives with a drone

-It opens up to scenarios, angles, and ideas that were previously impossible, and the results can be next to artistic.
+It opens up to scenarios, angles, and ideas that were previously impossible, and the results can become artistic.

 Like all camera types, it is also important for drones with cameras that price and quality go hand in hand.